labzero/bootleg/README.md

 By defining roles, you are defining responsibility groups to cross cut your host infrastructure.
 The `build` and `app` roles have inherent meaning to the default behavior of Bootleg, but you may also define more that you can later filter on when running commands inside a bootleg hook.
-There is another built in role `:all` which will always include all hosts assigned to any role.
+There is another built in role `:all` which will always include all hosts assigned to any role. `:all` is only available via `remote/2`.

 Some features or extensions may require additional roles, for example if your release needs to run Ecto migrations, you will need to assign the `:db`